Index154/nyexbot/README.md

 ## Installation guide
-This guide is currently lacking in details.
-I will improve it later.
+### WARNING: Currently the bot can't be cloned / installed easily since the way I arranged the file structure for it is kinda messed up.
+Some necessary files will be missing even if you clone the repo.
+I will improve this later rather than listing all the missing files here...

+In theory the installation would go a little like this:
 - Create a new bot using the Discord developer portal and obtain the token for it (the exact settings to use on the portal will be added here later)
-- Download the files from this project and save them in a directory of your choosing.
-Doesn't really matter where as long as it's secure
+- Clone this repo with `git clone https://github.com/Index154/nyexbot.git`
 - Install node.js and npm
 - Install MYSQL and set up a user 'root' for the database.
 Generate a secure password for it
-- Run the command 'npm install' in the bot's source directory to install all the required packages
+- Run the command `npm install` in the bot's source directory to install all the required packages
-- Hash the SQL user's password using the npm package 'crypto'
+- Hash the SQL user's password using the npm package 'crypto' (details about this are to be added later)
 - Rename the file config_example.json to config.json and edit the values within
-- Run the command 'pm2 start app.js --name "app"' to start the bot.
-You can use the other functions of pm2 to automatically start the bot when the server starts as well as for logging
+- Run the command `sudo pm2 start app.js --name "app"` to start the bot.
+You can use the other functions of pm2 to make it so the bot automatically starts when the server restarts.
+It can also be used for checking the error logs and such

+After I'm done migrating most of the data contained in the bot's files into the database I plan on adding a script for setting up the database automatically.